| Thoughtful

 lakes and ponds.
 How?
 During a storm, rain water (aka "storm

-soil particles, or dissolved in the rain water, from your yard to
+water") transports phosphorus and nitrogen attached to fine soil particles, or dissolved in the rain water, from your yard

-nearby waterways.
+to nearby waterways.
 Nitrate, a form of nitrogen that does not bind

 to soil particles, can also leach down into groundwater, particularly

-in sandy soils, and eventually enter streams and wetlands.
-In dry
+in sandy soils, and eventually

-weather, wind can also carry nutrient-laden particles and organic
+enter streams and wetlands.
+In dry weather, wind can also carry

-matter from your yard to nearby waterways.
+nutrient-laden particles and organic matter from your yard to

 Sources of phosphorus and nitrogen on the lawn